Published Jul 13, 2026 3 Min Read

 How to become an advocate in India

-To become an advocate in India, a candidate must complete a series of required steps.
+To become an advocate in India, a candidate must complete four mandatory steps: earn an LLB degree, enrol with a State Bar Council, clear the AIBE, and obtain a Certificate of Practice.

-• Complete a Bachelor of Laws (LLB) degree
+1. Complete an LLB degree: Obtain a recognised Bachelor of Laws (LLB) degree from an approved institution.

 What does an advocate do?